napari/napari/docs/plugins/debug_plugins.md

 Inside of this popup, the full traceback can be seen, along with the option to drop into the debugger from here.
 Dropping into the debugger will open the built in [python debugger](https://docs.python.org/3/library/pdb.html) at the point of failure.

-You can also set napari not to catch error messages, or set napari exit on error via the following environment variables, respectively:
+You can also configure napari not to catch error messages, or force napari to exit on error via the following environment variables, respectively:

 ```sh
 NAPARI_CATCH_ERRORS=0